 What Is Slate Flooring?

 Slate flooring is one of the most popular types of natural stone.
 It’s durable, and with the correct maintenance, also long-lasting.
 Slate is often used in high-traffic areas of a household, such as a busy kitchen.

 Homeowners love it because it requires less maintenance and cleaning.
 Hardwood, tiles, and laminate floors require more frequent cleaning due to dust and dirt.

 Fine slate stone is found underground and has to be mined.
-Cheaper slate can be found closer to or on the ground’s surface.
+A cheaper slate can be found closer to or on the ground’s surface.
 However, just because it’s cheaper, it doesn’t mean it’s no good.
 It’s simply not as expensive to extract.

 Ground slate is known to have a more weathered look due to being exposed to the elements.
 Although many homeowners prefer this look, it’s porous and should be handled with care (1).

 Buying and installing slate floors in your home can take a huge chunk out of your bank account.
 It is, therefore, essential that you care for it the right way.